Configure Unity App with Public Key

 To configure your existing app with the public key:

-- Log into the Developer Portal with your developer account.
+- Log into the Developer Console with your developer account.

 Go to Apps & Services > My Apps.
 Then click your app.
-(If you don't already have an app, see Log In and Add an App.)
+If you don't already have an app, see Submitting Apps to the Amazon Appstore.

 Create a new version of your app.
 In the area below your app's name, click Add Upcoming Version.Important: The link to the public key appears only when you create a new version or when you create a new app.
 If you had a new version in progress prior to the release of the Appstore SDK 3.0.2, you must complete your existing version and then create a new version.
 Only then does the public key link appear.
 (Alternatively, submit a Contact Us Case regarding your app and request that the Upcoming Version be cancelled.)

-Click Public Key in the upper-right area.Important: The link to Public Key is available when publishing a new version of an existing app or creating a new one.
+In the Additional information section, click View public key.Important: The public key is available when publishing a new version of an existing app or creating a new one.

 In the Public Key dialog box that appears, click the AppstoreAuthenticationKey.pem link to download a PEM file.
 This file contains your public key.